Rosie Lee Tompkins

 Rosie Lee Tompkins (1936–2006) is the art pseudonym of Effie Mae Martin Howard, a widely acclaimed African-American quiltmaker and fiber artist of Richmond, California.
-The New York Times called her "one of the great American artists," and her work "one of the century’s major artistic accomplishments."
+The Los Angeles Times described her work as "stunning, improvisational quilts that fuse organic form with vivid, patterned geometry to create abstract narratives of individual devotion."
+Later, The New York Times called her "one of the great American artists," and her work "one of the century’s major artistic accomplishments."
 More than 500 works by Tompkins reside at the Berkeley Art Museum and Pacific Film Archive.

 Early life

 Born Effie Mae Martin, she was born September 6, 1936, to a sharecropping family in southeastern Arkansas.
 She was the oldest of 15 half-siblings, growing up working picking cotton and piecing quilts with her mother.